litvinav/garmata/README.md

 </p>
 🔫 Garmata (Cyrillic: гармата, [ˈɡɑrmɑtɑ], weapon in Belarusian) is a headless, self contained and minimalistic performance testing tool to put a system under load.

-> This project is work-in-progress and may introduce big and breaking changes between versions.
-Minor and Patch changes may rename or restructure parts of this tool.
+> This project is work-in-progress.
 Please consult the help page with the `--help` flag for your executable or the doc pages for the usage of the current version.

 # How to install